Mai Đức Chung: Becamex Binh Duong

 In May 2009, Mai Đức Chung was unexpectedly appointed head coach of Becamex Bình Dương football club.
 His achievement during his first stint in charge was leading the team to the semi-finals of the 2009 AFC Cup, marking the best performance by a Vietnamese football club in the continental competition to date.
 At the end of the 2009 V-League season, Bình Dương finished in second place.

 In April 2010, after the first 8 rounds of the 2010 V-League season, the leadership of Becamex Bình Dương was dissatisfied with the team's performance, as they were in 4th place on the table at the time.
 As a result, they fired him.

 In 2015, Mai Đức Chung returned to Becamex Bình Dương in the middle of the season to replace his predecessor, Lê Thụy Hải, as the team's technical director.
 Under his guidance, Bình Dương quickly regained their form and successfully defended the V.League championship, securing their second consecutive title and fourth in the club's history.
 Additionally, they won the 2015 National Cup for the first time.

-Navibank Saigon
+Navibank Sài Gòn

 Shortly after being fired by Becamex Bình Dương, he became the coach of Navibank Saigon.
 Under his guidance, Navibank Saigon won the 2011 National Cup championship.
 At the end of January 2012, he was appointed head coach of the Vietnam national U-19 team.

-Thanh Hoa
+Thanh Hóa

-In early February 2013, he officially became the head coach of Thanh Hóa Football Club after the club unexpectedly fired coach Triệu Quang Hà.
+In early February 2013, he officially became the head coach of Thanh Hóa after the club unexpectedly sacked Triệu Quang Hà.
 During his time there, he became involved in a controversy following a clash with a Đồng Tâm Long An fan after a 0–2 loss to Đồng Tâm Long An in the 2014 V.League season.
 Disagreeing with the club's leadership over a contract issue, coach Mai Đức Chung decided to part ways with the team with just three rounds remaining in the 2014 season, coinciding with his return to the national women's team.